neuronsimulator/nrn/neuron/general/predec.rst

     Description:
-        When a line on a :class:`Graph` is picked with the :func:`PickVector` tool two new :func:`Vector` 's are created containing the y and x coordinates of the line.
+        When a line on a :class:`Graph` is picked with the :ref:`gui_pickvector` tool two new :class:`Vector`\ 's are created containing the y and x coordinates of the line.
 The y vector is referenced by hoc_obj_[0] and the x vector is referenced by hoc_obj_[1].